erikologic/cms-tech-test/README.md

 The Web App is also designed with a mobile-first approach, so it should be easy to use on a small device.

 Also, although functional, the Web App could be more visually appealing.
+Plus, dark mode!

 The REST API could offer some specifications, e.g., OpenAPI, to help consumers understand how to interact.